 When our landfill in Melissa opened in 2004, there were very few residents near it.
 Now, as communities in the region are growing and expanding, housing developments have been built as close as one mile away.
 Our landfill is unique in that there is a composting facility onsite and a feedlot nearby, both of which produce odors similar to the landfill.

 Our 89 collection wells capture landfill gas before it leaves the landfill which will help to further minimize odor.
 An additional 75 wells are under construction and will be operational by spring 2018.
+During construction there will be infrequent times when a section of the well field will be off-line to allow for connecting the new wells to the gas collection system.
+This usually lasts less than four hours but could potentially result in orders from that area.

 Here are some of our most frequently asked questions about landfill odors